 Maintains a file of clinical agreements for site reference.

-Agreement Approval Process

 STANDARD DISTRICT AGREEMENTS

+The Program Director identifies the clinical facility and makes advance arrangements with appropriate clinical staff to accept District students.

+The Program Director prepares the standard District agreement including

+Correct legal name of facility.

+Address of facility.

+Name, title, and phone number of contact person.
+Desired effective date of agreement.

-Instructional Services will send appropriate standard District agreement to clinical facility.
+The Program Director sends the completed standard District agreement to the clinical facility.

-If clinical facility desires to change District's standard agreement, those changes must be requested in writing.
-Instructional Services will send changes to site health occupations contact person for review, written acceptance, or revision

-Instructional Services will send all requested changes to County Counsel and District's Risk Manager for review and approval.
+The Program Director coordinates any changes to the standard District agreement with the clinical facility, County Counsel, and District Risk Manager.

-Following written approval of County Counsel and District Risk Manager, Instructional Services will incorporate changes and submit revised agreement to clinical facility for signature.
+Following written approval of County Counsel and District Risk Manager, the Program Director incorporates changes and submits the revised agreement to the clinical facility for signature.

+Following signature by the clinical facility the Program Director sends the agreement to the Chancellor or Designee for approval.

+The Program Director provides copies of the approved agreement to all parties involved.

 NON-STANDARD AGREEMENTS

-If clinical facility desires to use its own agreement (i.e., a non- standard agreement), the agreement must be submitted to Instructional Services.
+If clinical facility desires to use its own agreement (i.e., a non- standard agreement), the agreement must be submitted to the Program Director.

+The Program Director ensures the non-standard agreement includes

+Correct legal name of facility.

+Address of facility.

+Name, title, and phone number of contact person.
+Desired effective date of agreement.

-Instructional Services will forward non-standard agreements to County Counsel, District Risk Manager, and site health occupations contact persons for review
+The Program Director forwards non-standard agreements to County Counsel, and District Risk Manager for review.

-Following receipt of approval/written response from County Counsel, District Risk Manager, and site health occupations contact persons, Instructional Services will notify clinical facility of any required changes in non-standard agreement and request a revised version.
+Following receipt of approval/written response from County Counsel and District Risk Manager, the Program Director notifies the clinical facility of any required changes in non-standard agreement and requests a revised version.

-Upon receipt of revised agreement from clinical facility, Instructional Services will review it to ensure inclusion of all requested changes.
-If all changes have been incorporated, agreement is signed by Assistant Chancellor, Instructional Services, and returned to clinical facility for counter signature.
+Upon receipt of revised agreement from clinical facility, the Program Director reviews it to ensure inclusion of all requested changes.

-The District Risk Manager will negotiate all changes relating to language on insurance and liability for both standard District agreements and non-standard agreements.

-When an agreement has been approved and signed by appropriate individual at clinical facility and returned to District, it will be counter- signed by Assistant Chancellor, Instructional Services.

-When both signatures have been affixed to an agreement, Instructional Services will send a letter of transmittal and a signed original of agreement to clinical facility.
-A second original agreement will remain on file in Instructional Services.

-Instructional Services will prepare a Board docket exhibit requesting approval of clinical facility.

-Upon Board approval of clinical facility, Instructional Services will send site health occupations contact person and appropriate site Dean a copy of Board-approved clinical facilities agreement.
+The Program Director submits the revised agreement to the clinical facility for signature.

+Following signature by the clinical facility the Program Director sends the agreement to the Chancellor or Designee for approval.

+The Program Director provides copies of the approved agreement to all parties involved.

 FORMS/REFERENCES

 1. SDCCD Policy 5160, 1/23/97